Data & I/O

 from expanse_io import read_input, write_output, read_json, write_json

-# Read array input from previous node
+# Read array input from a previous node

 mesh = read_input("mesh") # Returns numpy.ndarray